adityadlele/linux101/_sources/lecture1.md

 we want to model the motion of an inert gas and derive useful properties such as its density as a function of temperature and pressure.
 Given that it is an inert gas, the energy change in the system would mainly originate from the atoms moving close and away from each other.
 There are not reactions happening among the molecules.
 If we don't want to simulate high temperatures where the atoms break apart forming plasma, we would need an expression describing energy of a system of two atoms as a function of interatomic distance.
-The following section review one such potential.
+The following section reviews one such potential.

-## L-J potential
+### L-J potential

 The LJ potential is defined as